devops-surya/devops-training/Fast_Track_April_2022/Ansible/Ansible.md

 ### SCENARIO
-* I had 5 servers in in the hosts . but i want one the playbook to the run on only one server.
+* I had 5 servers in the hosts . but i want the playbook to be run on only one server.
 ![preview](../images/ansible15.png)

 ```